 So that leaves a nesting dinghy, and here's a very fine example.
 The Eastport Nesting Pram shares its hull with the stock Eastport Pram.
 With some 800 of them built, it's probably one of the most popular dinghies in the world.
 The Eastport Nesting Pram has a demountable front half which nests completely in the back half.
 The "nested" package is a very manageable 4'9" x 4'0" rectangle.
 It can be stowed on the decks of cruising yachts down to pocket-cruiser size.
 Or, it can store in your apartment, your RV, your shed, or at the marina.
 At a casual pace, the Eastport Nesting Pram takes one minute and 20 seconds to assemble or disassemble.
 You'd need some sort of pyrotechnic device to inflate (or deflate) an inflatable dinghy that fast.

 We spent a lot of time refining the Eastport Nesting Pram.
 We were concerned that the only thing a lot of extant nesting dinghy designs do well is....nest.
 We have kept all of the fun and function of the stock Eastport Pram---including the sailing rig---with no compromises for its nesting function.
 The nesting version is still just as easy to build.
-The Eastport Nesting Pram weighs 65 pounds, the same as the stock version.
-Sailed and rowed against a standard Eastport Pram, it is just as fast.
+Though the nesting components mean that the assembled Eastport Nesting Pram is slightly heavier, sailed and rowed against a standard Eastport Pram, it is just as fast.

 Builders who will go sailing will order the "Rowing Kit" AND the "Sailing Component Kit."
 Adding the Sailing Component Kit gives you the mast, boom, yard, daggerboard, rudder, sail, mast step, and a center thwart that's integrated with the daggerboard trunk.
 The sailing kit includes a proper plug so that you don't ship water through the daggerboard trunk while rowing or towing.